nzoliii/faszomhbm/README.md

 <br>
 <br><img src="static_banners/build_guide.png" alt="drawing" width="384"/>

-Download the repository, then open a shell prompt in that folder, then type the following:
+Download the repository, open a shell prompt in that folder, then type the following:

 `.\gradlew build`